KnightRider-13/Movie-Search-Engine/README.md

 - Dynamic Movie Rendering: Displays movie results dynamically with their poster, title, and release year.
 - Sorting Options: Filter movies by release date (Newest to Oldest or vice versa).
 - User Alerts: Displays an alert for unavailable features (e.g., contact function).

-## How It Works

-- Home Page: Displays all blog posts and options to edit or delete.
-- Add Post: Submit a title and content to create a new post.
-- Edit Post: Update the title or content of an existing post.
-- Delete Post: Remove a post from the list

 ## Screenshots